liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/buy-out-spending.jpg"
   title="Do Live A Hero Players Support Buy-out Game? (those who spent money in Live A Hero)" %}

 It is clear that LifeWonders will still get real money if they release buy-out games.
-Very few of these customers won't try buy-out games.
+Most paying players are willing to give buy-out game from LifeWonders a try.

 ### R-18 games